rwc3030/grant_finders_site_002/README.md

 and so on...up to 3 epics per milestone
 ---
 Make sure to ALWAYS update the README.md file with your current project details.
-- **Implementation Notes:** The FAQs Section has been successfully implemented and all issues resolved.
+- **Implementation Notes:** User Registration feature has been successfully implemented, and all issues in 'next_feature.txt' have been resolved.